makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 **To be completed**

-Assuming that Payton Rose (@prose11) will be confirmed as facilitator, we will setup a GovAlpha multi-sig wallet that will be owned by governance and administered by GovAlpha facilitators for the purpose of funding the operations of the GovAlpha core unit.
+Assuming that Payton Rose (@prose11) will be confirmed as a facilitator, we will set up a GovAlpha multi-sig wallet that will be owned by governance and administered by GovAlpha facilitators for the purpose of funding the operations of the GovAlpha core unit.
 The details of this wallet will be shared once it has been set up.

-In the event of Payton Rose (@prose11) failing to be ratified as a facilitator of GovAlpha, the Core Unit will continue to use the Interim DAO Multi-sig wallet located at this address **0x73f09254a81e1F835Ee442d1b3262c1f1d7A13ff** that was used for te previous quarter.
+In the event of Payton Rose (@prose11) failing to be ratified as a facilitator of GovAlpha, the Core Unit will continue to use the Interim DAO Multi-sig wallet located at this address **0x73f09254a81e1F835Ee442d1b3262c1f1d7A13ff** that was used for the previous quarter.